amindasoomi1/react-form-rules/README.md

 # react-form-rules

-Smart form validation for React using contextual input rules.
-Show helper messages on input, prevent form submission if invalid, and scroll/select to the first error input.
+Smart and flexible form validation for React using contextual input rules.
+Show dynamic helper messages on inputs, prevent form submission if invalid, and automatically scroll/select the first error field.

 ## Features

-- ✅ Input-level validation via `useInputRules`
+- ✅ Input-level validation via `useInputRules` hook
-- ✅ Show dynamic `helperText` while typing
+- ✅ Dynamic `helperText` shown while typing
 - ✅ Prevent form submission if any rule fails
-- ✅ Scroll to and select the first invalid field
+- ✅ Automatically scroll to and select the first invalid input field
-- ✅ Minimal setup, fully typed, no external dependencies
+- ✅ Minimal setup, fully typed with TypeScript
+- ✅ No external dependencies

 ## Installation